awsdocs/aws-systems-manager-user-guide/doc_source/aws-runpatchbaselinewithhooks-walkthrough.md

 This walkthrough demonstrates how to avoid problems like these by using the Systems Manager document `AWS-RunPatchBaselineWithHooks` to achieve a complex, multi\-step patching operation that accomplishes the following:

-1. Drain connections to the application
+1. Prevent new connections to the application

 1. Install operating system updates